Mayor Durkan not satisfied with Seattle head-tax plan, still at work on deal

 But outreach worker Chloe Gayle compared homelessness efforts to holding an umbrella against a waterfall.
 More funding is needed, she said.

-Iron workers tromped through City Hall and chanted against the tax.
+Iron workers trompedthrough City Hall and chanted against the tax.
 Councilmember Kshama Sawant plans to lead a “March on Amazon” Saturday.

 “The most important thing for us as a city is to show we can be different than what we see on the national scene … where they yell at each other but never listen,” Durkan said.